vobyjs/oby/readme.md

 # Oby

-A tiny Observable implementation, the brilliant primitive you need to build a powerful reactive system.
+A rich Observable/Signal implementation, the brilliant primitive you need to build a powerful reactive system.

 ## Install